Pay Point India Network Pvt. Ltd. Recognized as Best Business Correspondent at Global Fintech Fest - www.lokmattimes.com

 Pay Point India Network Pvt.
 Ltd. Recognized as Best Business Correspondent at Global Fintech Fest

-Mumbai (Maharashtra) [India] September 6: The Global Fintech Fest 2024 concluded on 30th August 2024, marking another significant milestone in the fintech sector.
-The event, attended by the Honorable Prime Minister Narendra Modi, government officials, regulators, and industry leaders from around the globe, highlighted the crucial role fintech companies play in driving digital transformation in the economy.
+Mumbai (Maharashtra) [India], September 7: The Global Fintech Fest 2024 concluded on 30th August 2024, marking another significant milestone in the fintech sector.
+The event, attended by the Prime Minister Narendra Modi, government officials, regulators, and industry leaders from around the globe, highlighted the crucial role fintech companies play in driving digital transformation in the economy.

 Among the accolades presented during the fest, Pay Point India Network Pvt.
 Ltd. was honored with the award for the best Business Correspondent in the country by the Payment Council of India.
 This recognition reflects Pay Point India's unwavering commitment to bridging the financial gap for millions of underserved individuals.
 The company has been instrumental in opening PMJDY accounts for the financially excluded and facilitating the distribution of various social welfare schemes, including the Atal Pension Yojana, PM Jeevan Jyoti Bima Yojana, and PM Suraksha Bima Yojana.